RocketChat/docs-old/administrator-guides/integrations/README.md

-# Incoming WebHook Scripting
+# Incoming WebHook Scripts

-With *Scripts* you can point any WebHook to Rocket.Chat and process the request to print customized messages, define the username and avatar of the *user* of the message and change the channel where the message will be posted or you can cancel the request to prevent undesired messages.
+Use Scripts to point any WebHook to Rocket.Chat and process the request to print customized messages, define the username and avatar of the user in the message, change the channel where the message is posted, or even cancel the request to prevent undesired messages.

-## How to create a new Incoming WebHook
+## Create a New Incoming WebHook

-- Go to your admin page
+- Go to your Admin page
-- Go to Integrations
+- Go to `Integrations`
-- Create a **New Integration** and select **Incoming WebHook**
+- Create a **New Integration**, and select **Incoming WebHook**
-- Select the channel where you will receive the alerts (you can override in messages)
+- Select the channel where you prefer to receive the alerts; it is possible to override in messages.
-- Set **Script Enabled** to **True**
+- Set **Script Enabled** to ``True``
-- Paste your script inside the **Script** field
+- Paste your script into the `Script` field
-- Save the integration
+- Save your integration
-- Use the generated **WebHook URL** to POST messages to Rocket.Chat
+- Use the generated WebHook URL to post messages into Rocket.Chat

 ## Incoming Script Details

-The script should be in **ES2015 / ECMAScript 6**
+The script should be in **ES2015 / ECMAScript 6**.

-The script expects a global class called **Script**, this class will be instantiated just **one** time (on the first execution) and kept in memory
+The script expects a global class called `Script`.
+This class is instantiated once, only on the first execution, and kept in memory.

-The class should have a method called **process_incoming_request**, this method will be called every time your server receives a new request, will be called with an Object as parameter containing the **request** property.
+The class has a method called `process_incoming_request`, your server calls this method every time is receives a new request.
+It is called with an Object as a parameter with the `request`property.

-The **process_incoming_request** method should return an object with a property **content** containing a valid Rocket.Chat message or an object with a property **error** that will be returned as the response of the request in JSON format and status code **400**.
+The `process_incoming_request`method returns an object with a `content`property that contains valid Rocket.Chat message, or an object with an `èrror` property that returns as the response to the request in JSON format and Code 400 status.

-A valid Rocket.Chat message can contain a **text** field which will be the body of the message.
-If you want to redirect the message to a different channel to the one indicated by the webhook token, you can specify a **channel** field which accepts a room id or, if prefixed with a "#" or "@", a channel name or a user.
+A valid Rocket.Chat message can contain a `text` field that is the body of the message.
+When you redirect the message to a channel other than the one indicated by the Webhook token, you can specify a `channel` field, which accepts room id or, if prefixed with "#" or "@", channel name or user.

-To help debug your script, you can use the **console** methods to log information.
-More information about console can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/Console/log).
-To view the logs go to Administration -> View Logs.
+You can use the `console` methods to log information to help debug your script.
+Find more information about the console [here](https://developer.mozilla.org/en-US/docs/Web/API/Console/log).
+To view the logs, go to `Administration > View Logs`.

 ```javascript
 /* exported Script */